DKittenz/DKittenz/README.md

 # Hello 👋

 I'm Kittenz or Roni, if you prefer to use my real name.
 I'm a programmer and Roblox game developer.
-I can use various different programming languages—mainly JS/TS, C#, and Roblox Lua.
-I use Next as my primary web framework.
+I can use various different programming languages—mainly JS/TS, Dart, C#, and Roblox Lua.
+I use Next as my primary JavaScript web framework.

-# Interests
-Here are some of my intrests:
-- Gaming and game development;
-- Web development;
-- Open-source software; and,
-- Linux and Linux gaming.

 # Contact
 Feel free to reach me via email: [kitten@kittenz.dev](mailto:kitten@kittenz.dev).